 The seeds to writing a novel—-or rather 'finishing' a novel—were planted in a sandbox in a park, not far from our Prairie Village home.
 It was there I met another newcomer to the area, Adrienne Staff, a woman who would become a life-long friend.
 While our children played together in the sand that day, I learned that not only was Adrienne as hungry for friendship as I was, but both of us loved to read and write and had drawers filled with unfinished novels.
 In no time at all we decided that perhaps the key to finishing a novel (at least, in our case) was to write a book together.
 A match made in heaven--a nice Jewish girl from New York and an ex-nun--certainly a pair with diverse experiences to spare!
 We'd hold one another to the task and we would complete a book and rid ourselves of the awful unfinished novel curse.

-A couple of years and three mysteries later, my life took another marvelous turn: my first grandchild!
+Three mysteries later, my life took another turn: my first grandchild!
 And along with baby Luke was born a new mystery series, The Seaside Knitters mysteries.
 (Grandchildren....knitting....it was meant to be.)
 Luke's parents live in a charming seaside town on Cape Ann, just north of Boston.
 A perfect place for a mystery series.
-And a perfect place for the series' author to visit OFTEN—to research plots, check out life on the dock, eat lobster—and to watch Luke, his now five-year-old sister Ruby, and his brand new brother Dax grow and thrive.
+And a perfect place for the series' author to visit OFTEN—to research plots, check out life on the dock, eat lobster—and to watch Luke, his sister Ruby, and his baby brother Dax grow and thrive.

 It's a good life.

 and Short of it.

 Sally's family includes her husband, Don, three wonderful adult children, their fine spouses, and six amazing grandchildren.